pdf-association/pdf-cos-syntax/README.md

 - Basic PDF and FDF file validation, including comprehensive cross reference table checks
 - [Snippets](#snippets) for new object, new stream, and empty PDF/FDF files

+So get yourself the [latest no-cost PDF ISO 32000-2 specification](https://www.pdfa-inc.org/product/iso-32000-2-pdf-2-0-bundle-sponsored-access/), grab your free [PDF Cheat Sheets](https://pdfa.org/resource/pdf-cheat-sheets/), check out a few repos of example text-centric PDF files (e.g. [PDF 2.0 Examples](https://github.com/pdf-association/pdf20examples/) or [these files from DARPA "SafeDocs"](https://github.com/pdf-association/safedocs)), and begin to program in PDF like any other graphics or page description language.
+And, if you already know HTML or SVG, then becoming fluent in PDF is not far away!

 ## PDF files are _BINARY_!